 Recreate this look by regularly interspersing long, trailing house plants – a hanging fern or spider plant are great options – amongst books, ornaments and other belongings.
 The contrast of somewhat unruly plants with a shelving unit that's well organised is what's most effective, so don't be afraid to let your greenery get a little out of hand.

 If you're looking for more ways to incorporate plant life into your decorative shelves, browse our pick of the best indoor plants and start building your own living wall.
-And don't miss our house plant display ideas, too, for more green-fingered inspiration.
+And don't miss our feature on indoor gardening, too, for more green-fingered inspiration.

-2. Pick a colour scheme for your #shelfie
+2. Pick a colour scheme for your open shelves

-When styling shelves, start by deciding on a colour scheme for your accessories to tie the look together.
+With your shelving ideas, a good place to start is by deciding on a colour scheme for your accessories to tie the look together.
 Warm shades, like yellow and orange, are an on-trend option guaranteed to add depth and interest to a scheme.

 The accessories used to style this mantlepiece are quite eclectic, but the consistent use of warm, yellow tones ties the look together nicely.
 Take a look around your home and see if there are any items that you might be able to pair together to recreate a similar look.
 Then it'll be a free #shelfie, too.

-3. Approach a #shelfie like hanging a gallery wall
+3. Approach your shelving ideas like hanging a gallery wall

 If you're a renter who loves to idea of a gallery wall – but doesn't love the idea of facing a landlord's wrath after you've drilled countless holes to hang said gallery wall – consider taking the principles of hanging one and applying them to your shelf styling, instead.